-Physiotherapists at The Injury Clinic have a special interest in the diagnosis and management of running-related injuries.
-With our physiotherapists actively involved in research into running injuries, running technique & lower limb tendon tissue; we approach running-related injuries with a great deal of clinical expertise that is well supported by a wealth of knowledge and understanding of the most recent evidence.
+Physiotherapists at The Injury Clinic are experts in the diagnosis and management of running-related injuries.
+With our physiotherapists actively involved in research into running injuries, running technique & biomechanics; we approach running-related injuries with a great deal of clinical expertise that is well supported by a wealth of knowledge and understanding of the most recent evidence.

 As with any injury, there are many factors that contribute to a running injury.
 Some of these factors are non-modifiable (i.e. age; gender; anatomy; injury history); but many can be addressed.
 We will work with you to diagnose, fix and prevent your running injury.

 Possible modifiable risk factors contributing to running-related injuries can include: Training Load; Strength & Tissue Tolerance; Running Technique; Joint Mobility; Footwear; Energy Availability (Nutrition & Hydration); Recovery Strategies & MORE.

 The management of running-related injuries, at The Injury Clinic often involves the whole team (Physiotherapists; Dietitian; Strength & Conditioning Coaches).
 By working together, we are more likely to address the factors most likely contributing to your injury, get you back and running injury-free, reduce the likelihood of future injury and hopefully have you running even better than ever!

 Physiotherapists at The Injury Clinic are experienced in the assessment of running technique and identifying aspects of your technique that may be either contributing to injury and/or impacting on efficiency.